Call Now

 Get answers to common questions about resurfacing pricing, process, and timing in NJ.

 Driveway resurfacing in New Jersey costs $3-$7 per square foot, or $1,500-$4,500 for a typical 600 sqft driveway.
 The exact cost depends on whether milling is needed (adds $1-$3/sqft), the condition of the existing surface, and your county.
-Essex and Bergen counties are at the high end; Middlesex and Somerset are more moderate.
+Essex and Bergen counties are at the high end; Middlesex is more moderate.

 Yes — resurfacing costs 30-50% less than full replacement.
 A typical NJ driveway resurfacing runs $1,500-$4,500 compared to $3,500-$10,000 for full replacement.
 However, resurfacing only works if the base underneath is still solid.
 If the base has failed (sinking, heaving, widespread alligator cracking), resurfacing is a temporary fix and replacement is the better investment.